agilests/llama/README.md

 The following is from: https://github.com/nomic-ai/gpt4all

-you can clone and run it om Mac M1
+you can get and run it on Mac M1

 ```shell
 # download the gpt4all models